Allen R. Maddox – Served in Company B of the Texas Rangers in 1896.

 Joseph “Joe” W. McKidrict (1871-1894) – Twenty-three-year-old Texas Ranger, McKidrict was shot and killed by U.S. Deputy Marshal, Bass Outlaw on April 5, 1894, in El Paso, Texas.
 When the U.S. Marshal created a disturbance at Tillie Howard’s brothel and his gun accidentally went off, Constable John Selman and McKidrict quickly arrived.
 As the lawmen were trying to calm down the drunken Bass, he pointed his gun at McKidrict and shot him in the head and back, killing him instantly.
 Outlaw then fired at Selman, nearly striking him in the face and causing deep powder burns.
 Selman returned fire, hitting Outlaw just above the heart.
 As Bass staggered back he fired two more shots, hitting Selman above the right knee and in the thigh.
 Bass then staggered into the street where surrendered to Texas Ranger Frank McMahon.
 He died four hours later.
 McKidrict was buried in the Oakwood Cemetery in Austin, Texas.

 Joseph McKinney (18??-1850) – Having served only five months as Sheriff of Sacramento County, California, McKinney and his deputies were trying to arrest several squatters who had taken over land during the California Gold Rush.
-At this time, numerous confrontations were taking place between property owners and miners illegally occupying their property.
+At this time, numerous confrontations occurred between property owners and miners illegally occupying their property.
 On August 14, 1850, a city assessor was killed by squatters and the following day, Sheriff McKinney, along with 20 deputies rode to Brighton, California, where several squatters had barricaded themselves in a house.
-As the officers attempted to enter the house, gunfire erupted and when the smoke cleared, Sheriff McKinney and two squatters were killed.
+As the officers attempted to enter the house, gunfire erupted, and when the smoke cleared, Sheriff McKinney and two squatters were killed.
 The other squatters were forced to surrender.